UniMiBAnalyses/EFT/Fit/README.md

 ### A) generate a RooFit workspace starting from the datacards

-The workspace is the .... ? *FIXME*.
+The workspace is the RooFit container that holds all the information needed by Combine di perform fits.
-THe following script tests its consistency.
+THe following script creates the workspace starting from the txt and root files produced by datacard_creator and datacard_creator_2 of EFT/DatacardCreator.

     text2workspace.py datacard.txt \
                       -P HiggsAnalysis.AnalyticAnomalousCoupling.AnomalousCoupling:analiticAnomalousCoupling \